High-altitude pulmonary edema: Diagnosis

-On physical exam, increased breathing rates, increased heart rates, and a low-grade fever 38.5o (101.3o F) are common.
+On physical exam, increased breathing rates, increased heart rates, and a low-grade fever 38.5o C (101.3o F) are common.
 Listening to the lungs may reveal crackles in one or both lungs, often starting in the right middle lobe.
 Imaging studies such as X-ray and CT imaging of the chest may reveal thoracic infiltrates that can be seen as opaque patches.
 One distinct feature of HAPE is that pulse oximetry saturation levels (SpO2) are often decreased from what would be expected for the altitude.
 People typically do not appear as ill as SpO2 and chest X-ray films would suggest.
 Giving extra oxygen rapidly improves symptoms and SpO2 values; in the setting of infiltrative changes on chest X-ray, this is nearly pathognomonic for HAPE.

 Severity

 The severity of HAPE is graded.
 The grades of mild, moderate, or severe HAPE are assigned based upon symptoms, clinical signs, and chest x-ray results for individuals.
 The symptoms that are taken in to account while evaluation the severity of HAPE are difficulty breathing while exerting or while at rest, the presence of a cough and the quality of that cough, and the level of fatigue of the patient.
 On physical exam of a suspected HAPE patient the exam findings used to grade the severity are the heart rate, respiratory rate, signs of cyanosis, and severity of lung sounds.
 Both symptoms and signs on physical exam can be used to evaluate a patient in the field.
 Chest X-rays are also used to evaluate the severity of HAPE when they are available.